Oxsomi/core3/docs/OxC3_tool.md

 `OxC3 rand key`

 Generates a CSPRNG key that can be used for AES256 encryption.
-You can use `-l <lengthInBytes>` to customize byte count; defaulted to 32. `--nyto` can be used to show the output as "base64" Nytodecimal (0-9a-zA-Z_$) instead of base16 Hex (0-9A-Z).
+You can use `-l <lengthInBytes>` to customize byte count; defaulted to 32.

 `OxC3 rand char`